pedroamarall/rest-builder/networking/README.md

 1. Telnet is a quick way to verify if you can communicate with another computer on a specific port.

-1. Optionally, see the man page for [telnet](https://linux.die.net/man/1/telnet) for more information.
+1. Optionally, see the man page for [telnet](https://linux.die.net/man/1/telnet) and this [tutorial](http://www.linuxandubuntu.com/home/what-are-ports-how-to-find-open-ports-in-linux) for more information.